Robinpig/Note/CS/Java/JDK/Basic/Lambda&Stream.md

+### Key Points

-*Whenever you pass lambda expressions into the higher-order functions on the Stream interface, you should seek to avoid side effects.
-The only exception to this is the forEach method, which is a terminal operation.*
+*Whenever you pass lambda expressions into the higher-order functions on the Stream interface, you should seek to **avoid side effects**.
+The only exception to this is the **forEach** method, which is a terminal operation.*

-- map
-- filter
-- flatMap
-- max/min
-- reduce
-- sort

-End operation

-- allMatch
-- anyMatch
-- noneMatch
-- findFirst
-- findAny
-- count
-- max/min
-- forEach
+*A significant performance advantage can be had by **using primitive specialized lambda expressions and streams** such as IntStream.*